Parsley: Should It Be In Your Gout Diet?

 Parsley has been cultivated for over 2000 years and is native to the Mediterranean region of Southern Europe.
 Parsley was first used as medicine before being consumed as a food.
 Parsley is a part of the carrot family and you’ll usually find two types, the curly parsley or Italian parsley also known as flat leaf.
 Parsley is mostly known as a food garnish for seasonings, salads or soups but this herb goes further than that by offering health benefits and benefits to gout sufferers.

 Parsley is low purine, fat-free providing only 3 calories per 2 tablespoons of the herb and it’s very low in sodium which is great for people who suffer from heart conditions, high cholesterol and high blood pressure.
 Furthermore, parsley is rich in many vitamins that your body needs like Vitamin C, B12, K, A and minerals like folic acid, iron, magnesium and potassium.
-This means parsley does all kinds of good things to your body like keeping your immune system strong, maintains strong bones, heals your nervous system, maintains good eyesight and proper blood clotting in your body, it even freshens your bad breath!
+This means parsley may do all kinds of good things to your body like helping keeping your immune system strong, may help maintain strong bones, may help heal your nervous system, may help maintain good eyesight and proper blood clotting in your body, it even freshens your bad breath!

 Parsley for your gout